Fall Sale! | 35% off + FREE Pillows on select mattresses

 There is no “correct” or “healthiest” sleep position that guarantees comfort and quality rest.
 However, most people favor one sleep position over the rest: side sleeping.
 An estimated 74 percent of adults typically sleep on their side.

 If you’re not a side sleeper, don’t worry—we have you covered.
-Nolah offers a range of mattress models, including comfortable options for all sleeper types.
+While Nolah specializes in side sleeper mattresses, we offer a wide range of models,including comfortable options for back, stomach, and combination sleepers.
 Non-side sleepers can head over to our Sleep Position Guide to learn more about their sleep profile and what they should look for in a mattress.

 Side sleepers, keep reading.
 By the end of this guide, you’ll know exactly what type of mattress suits you best and how to maximize comfort while sleeping on your side.